 How do private mortgages work?

-Private mortgages usually involve at least 20% or more equity in your existing property if you are looking to refinance or 20% or more down payment if you are looking to purchase.
+Private lenders in Canada typically require at least 20% or more equity in your existing property if you are looking to refinance or 20% or more down payment if you are looking to purchase.

 The way I usually approach this with a client is I will first establish there are no other options for them through a full evaluation involving a meeting, credit check, income verification and assets or a possible co-signer.